lumasullo/sml-ssi/README.md

 These functions are implementations of the theory described in Masullo et al (2021).

 5) The folder sml-ssi/simulations contains scripts to simulate single-molecule localization experiments for each method.

+NOTE: The first lines of the scripts automatically fix the working directory, which should be [path]/sml-ssi where [path] is the absolute path to the folder where you cloned the repo.
+This should work fine for any Python environment, but has only been checked in Anaconda + Spyder.

 If you need help, or have comments or suggestions, please write me to: lu.masullo@gmail.com